 - Be able to explain the difference between banks and credit unions

 - Understand how to choose the right bank or credit union for you

 - Understand the benefits and services that financial institutions provide

-- Understand how to avoid
+- Understand how to avoid banking fees

 - Learn how to calculate the different types of interest

 Budgeting is the foundation of personal financial planning.
 Budgeting allows us to manage our money by tracking our income and expenses.
 Since every person is different it is important to know how to create a budget that can be used for our own specific needs.

 - Understand the primary components of a budget and how one can be created/ maintained

 - Understand the different types of income and how taxes apply

 - Understand how to budget for expenses and the difference between variable and fixed expenses

 - Understand how short-term and long-term financial goals are set and utilized

 - Learn tips to keeping your budget relevant

 In today's economic society it would be rare to not use credit to pay for things such as online or large purchases, car repairs or in emergency situation.
 Credit can be an overwhelming topic, but understanding credit is critical in responsible management of one's finances.
-Armed with a few key concepts, however, student can successfully manage their credit in a proactive way.
+Armed with a few key concepts, however, students can successfully manage their credit in a proactive way.

-how it works and why you need it
+- Understand what credit is, how it works and why you need it

 - Understand the different ways of establishing credit

 - Learn your responsibilities as a borrower

-credit using a credit report and credit score
+- Understand how to monitor credit using a credit report and credit score

-credit cards and how to borrow responsibly
+- Understand loans and credit cards and how to borrow responsibly

 Investing is an excellent way to build wealth and achieve your financial and life goals.
 The Investing section of this guide and accompanying classroom session will help students to understand the key concepts of investing.